Go Nepal, Kathmandu Nepal

-The Mustang Trek is an exploration of the hidden valleys of Upper Mustang in Nepal.
-It is interesting to note that it is located between Tibet and the Himalayas, a place different from the rest of the world.
-The walled city of Lomanthang was part of the Tibetan kingdom of Gungthang until the 1830s.
-The first story of Lomanthang is adorned with myths and legends rather than recorded events.
-Even though the upper part of the Mustang is changing, it still surprises visitors with its breathtaking view and the stubborn way in which it clings to its unique culture.
-There are about 275 houses in Lo Mangthang with four castes.
-The royal caste, ordinary people, blacksmiths, butchers and millers.
-The whole town of Lo Manthang has solar electricity today.
-Small decorative style grass garden with several holy decorations, Mani stones and, of course, stacked wood.
+The Mustang Trek is a journey through Nepal's hidden valleys of Upper Mustang.
+It is worth noting that it is situated between Tibet and the Himalayas, making it distinct from the rest of the world.
+Until the 1830s, the walled city of Lomanthang was part of the Tibetan kingdom of Gungthang.
+The first Lomanthang story is embellished with myths and legends rather than recorded events.
+Even though the upper part of the Mustang is changing, it continues to astound visitors with its breathtaking views and tenacity in preserving its unique culture.
+Lo Mangthang has about 275 houses and four castes.
+The royal caste, commoners, blacksmiths, butchers, and millers Today, solar energy powers the entire town of Lo Manthang.
+Small decorative grass garden with holy decorations, Mani stones, and, of course, stacked wood.

-The trek of the Upper Mustangs in Nepal was officially opened in 1992.
-The Mustang Road deploys the vast and arid valleys of the legendary forbidden kingdom, eroded canyons and yak caravans.
-In addition, mud brick houses painted in colours adjacent to the majestic Nilgiri, Annapurna and Dhaulagiri mountains.
-Surprisingly, this trekking in Upper Mustang is one of the best to do even during the monsoon season in Nepal.
-Therefore, it lies in the shadow of the rain, north of the Annapurna and Dhaulagiri Mountain, completely sheltered from the monsoon.
-The best thing about this cultural trek during the monsoon season is that the city is filled with local people busy with their daily tasks.
-Moreover, the whole region is in bloom, which really contrasts with the wind-eroded hills, the red cliffs and the snowy mountains in the background- a magnificent view.
-Therefore, the trip up the Mustang is once in a destination of life to explore the fascinating medieval fortified kingdom of Lo Manthang.
+The Upper Mustangs trek in Nepal was officially opened in 1992.
+The Mustang Road traverses the legendary forbidden kingdom's vast and arid valleys, eroded canyons, and yak caravans.
+Furthermore, mud brick houses painted in vibrant colors are located near the majestic Nilgiri, Annapurna, and Dhaulagiri mountains.
+Surprisingly, even during Nepal's monsoon season, this Upper Mustang trekking is one of the best.
+As a result, it is located in the rain shadow, north of the Annapurna and Dhaulagiri Mountains, and is completely protected from the monsoon.
+The best part about this cultural trek during the monsoon season is that the city is bustling with locals going about their daily lives.
+Furthermore, the entire region is in bloom, creating a stunning contrast with the wind-eroded hills, red cliffs, and snowy mountains in the background.
+As a result, the trip up the Mustang is a once-in-a-lifetime opportunity to explore the fascinating medieval fortified kingdom of Lo Manthang.

 1. Visit the ancient Kingdom of Lo Manthang.